OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Daily

-The daily recurrence pattern is used when an event should repeat based on a number of days between each occurrence.
+The daily recurrence pattern causes an event to repeat based on a number of days between each occurrence.

 #### Relevant properties